vumichien/cocoindex/docs/docs/getting_started/quickstart.md

 # Build your first CocoIndex project

-This guide will help you get up and running with CocoIndex in just a few minutes, that does:
+This guide will help you get up and running with CocoIndex in just a few minutes.
+We'll build a project that does:
 *   Read files from a directory
 *   Perform basic chunking and embedding
-*   loads the data into a vector store (PG Vector)
+*   Load the data into a vector store (PG Vector)

 <ReactPlayer controls url='https://www.youtube.com/watch?v=gv5R8nOXsWU' />